Making @Hashnode and @Twitter work well together | A 3-pronged #tip

-When you share from Hashnode, the Twitter account's username that you filled in your Hashnode profile is auto-filled in the tweet.
-If you don't have a Twitter account then only your name is filled out like the example above.
+When you share from Hashnode, the Twitter account username you filled in your Hashnode profile is auto-filled in the tweet.
+If you don't have a Twitter account, only your name is filled out, like in the example above.

-This is what it looks like when you update your profile with your Twitter handle.
+It looks like this when you update your profile with your Twitter handle.